cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/quick_install/_index.md

 statistics-worker-7b6b7b9898-lmj7x         1/1     Running     0          24m
 supervisor-scheduler-555d644969-95jxj      2/2     Running     0          24m
 ```
+> To execute the below kubectl logs command, the status of POD(Ex: here initialize-spaceone-fsqen-74x7v) should be Completed .
+Proceeding with this while the POD is INITIALIZING will give errors

 Get the token by getting the log information of the pod with the name you found above.
 ```bash